festicket/front-end-meta/proposals/route-manager-errors.md

 //  - the parameter "edition" is required in the pattern
 ```

-And also check that the pattern has being registered.
+And also check that the pattern has been registered.

 ```javascript
 router.getUrl('not-a-thing');